-In short, radiant heating is really what it sounds like: a series of hot-water tube or electric wires buried below the floor that radiates heat up to the surface to warm your feet and body.
+Radiant heat is a series of hot-water tube or electric wires buried below the floor that radiates heat up to the surface to warm your feet and body.

 There are multiple types of radiant floor heating available, which means the right solution for you is out there and ready to be put into your home.